atoates/router_logger/PROPERTY-SEARCH-GUIDE.md

 # Property Search and Assignment Guide

 ## Overview
-Routers can now be assigned to properties by searching ClickUp tasks that have **Type = "property"**.
-This ensures only valid property tasks are used for router assignments.
+Routers can now be assigned to properties by searching ClickUp tasks that have **Task Type = "Property"**.
+This uses ClickUp's native Task Types feature to ensure only valid property tasks are used for router assignments.

 ## Prerequisites
 1. ClickUp OAuth must be authorized
-2. Your ClickUp workspace must have tasks with a custom field called "Type"
+2. Your ClickUp workspace has the "Property" task type available (built-in)
-3. Property tasks must have the "Type" field set to "property"
+3. Property tasks must have their Task Type set to "Property"

 ## API Endpoints